Beef Milanesa

-Why you’ll love this Milanesa recipe
+Why I love this Milanesa recipe

 - Freezer-friendly.
 They reheat great, so you can fry them now and store them in the freezer to whip out at a moment’s notice.